Skip to main content

 AMCM24 JARO, ILOILO

-REWIND Ed Frando
+Ed Frando

 It is only now that I’m truly soaking in the vibrant, memorable, and challenging Annual Meeting of Catechetical Ministers 2024, which took place in the beautiful town of Jaro, Iloilo.